Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Introduction

 \subsection{The spatial $\Lambda$-Fleming-Viot process with selection}

-The main innovation in the SLFV is that reproduction in the population is based on `events', rather than on individuals.
-It is this which overcomes Felsenstein's {\em pain in the torus} (\cite{felsenstein:1975}).
-This is discussed in detail in \cite{BEV2010} and we don't repeat the motivation here.
-Each event determines the region of space in which reproduction (or extinction/recolonisation) will take place and an `impact' $u$.
-As a result of the event, a proportion $u$ of the individuals living in the region are replaced by offspring of a parent chosen from the population immediately before the event.
-Events occur according to a Poisson point process.
+The main innovation in the SLFV is that reproduction in the population is based on a Poisson point process of \emph{events}, rather than on individuals.
+It is this which overcomes the pain in the torus.
+This is discussed in detail in \cite{BEV2010} and so we do not repeat the motivation here.
+Each event determines the region of space in which reproduction (or extinction/recolonisation) will take place and an \emph{impact} $u$.
+As a result of the event, a proportion $u$ of the individuals living in the region is replaced by offspring of a parent chosen from the population immediately before the event (a precise definition of the process is given below).
 The Poisson structure renders the process particularly amenable to analytic study.
-In the neutral setting which has been studied thus far in the literature, the parent is chosen uniformly at random from the affected region, irrespective of type.
+In the neutral setting, which has been studied rather extensively (see \cite{BEV2013} for a somewhat out of date review), the parent is chosen uniformly at random from the affected region, irrespective of type.
 There are many possible ways to incorporate natural selection.
 Here we shall focus on one of the simplest, but also most important, in which in the selection of the parent, individuals are weighted according to their genetic type.